mobie/mobie.github.io/index.md

 ## Use-cases and example projects

-Most of the examples used in the tutorial come from the publication [Whole-body integration of gene expression and single-cell morphology](https://www.sciencedirect.com/science/article/pii/S009286742100876X).
-In this work MoBIE was used to visualize a electron microscopy volume showing a *Platynereis dumerilii* larva, as well as derived segmentations and genetic data that was imaged in light microscopy and registered to the EM.
+Most of the examples in the tutorial are from [Whole-body integration of gene expression and single-cell morphology](https://www.sciencedirect.com/science/article/pii/S009286742100876X), where MoBIE is used to visualize a EM volume of a *Platynereis dumerilii* larva, derived segmentations and gene expression profiles.
-Besides this application MoBIE supports several other data modalities and combining them together in a project, for example:
+MoBIE supports several other data modalities and combinations thereof, for example:

 - [Correlative light and electron microscopy](./use-cases/clem.md)
 - [High-throughput microscopy](./use-cases/htm.md)